Canada - Namibia Relations

 On the global stage, there are a number of areas in which Canada and Namibia actively cooperate.
 These include the Kimberley Process (to control the trade in conflict diamonds), initiatives to control high seas overfishing, and the commercial seal harvest.

-The total two-way merchandise trade between Canada and Namibia equalled $176.8 million in 2013 (Statistics Canada).
-As part of efforts to facilitate trade, a Double Taxation Agreement between Canada and Namibia has been signed and received Royal Assent in June 2013.
+The total two-way merchandise trade between Canada and Namibia equalled $98.4 million in 2014 (Statistics Canada).
+As part of efforts to facilitate trade, a Double Taxation Agreement between Canada and Namibia has been signed and is awaiting ratification by both countries.

-In 2013, total Canadian merchandise exports to Namibia approached CAD $16.4 million.
-The majority of exports are electrical machinery, cereals, as well as nuclear machinery and plastics.
+In 2014, total Canadian merchandise exports to Namibia approached CAD $10.9 million.
+The majority of exports are electrical machinery, iron or steel containers, cameras, gas turbines, furnaces/ovens, instrumentation and bovine livers.

-According to Citizenship and Immigration Canada, 17 students from Namibia studied in Canada in 2011.
+According to Citizenship and Immigration Canada, 98 students from Namibia were studying in Canada in 2014.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .